Reverse strain-induced snake states in graphene nanoribbons: The appearance of the reverse strain-induced snake states

 Fig.~\ref{fig:1}(e) shows the band structure of the ZGNR with SS in Fig.~\ref{fig:1}(d) with $N_{y}=160$ and $\eta=0.5$.
-The most difference between the ZGNR with SS and the one with MIS is the former possesses opposite uniaxial strain between the lower and half planes, which provides the possibility for the middle ``edge states" discussed below.
+The pseudo-magnetic field induced by the strain is about $49$T, which is estimated in Appendix~\ref{sec:A1}.
+The most difference between the ZGNR with SS and the one with MIS is the former possesses reverse strains between the lower and half planes, which provides the possibility for the snake states discussed below.
 Similar to Fig.~\ref{fig:1}(b), the $k$ points A-H at the intersections of the energy line $E=0.33$ eV and the lowest energy bands are chosen in Fig.~\ref{fig:1}(e).
 Combined with the results in Fig.~\ref{fig:1}(f), we can see that the wave functions associated with points A and H (D and E) moves to the middle position (new edges).
 This result can be easily understood since the wave functions associated with point A (C) distribute near the lower (upper) edge which holds no strain strength (the max strain strength).
 In the ZGNR with SS in Fig.~\ref{fig:1}(d), the distributions follow the same rule, i.e., the wave functions associated with points A and H (D and E) distribute around the positions with no strain strength (the max strain strength).
 Similarly, the wave function associated with points B, G, C and F spreads into the bulk.
 In addition, from the partial enlarged diagram in Fig.~\ref{fig:1}(e) we can see that, the first pLL splits into band 2 and band 3 at point N due to the boundary condition~\cite{splitting}.
 Accordingly, a minimal point M emerge, and the surround band in the orange dotted rectangle will contribute additional edge states when the Fermi level across.